 A high fever in the first trimester can increase the chance of certain birth defects (see MotherToBaby’s fact sheet: https://mothertobaby.org/fact-sheets/hyperthermia-pregnancy/).
 If you get sick with COVID-19 or any other illness and develop a high fever, please speak with your healthcare provider as soon as possible to discuss the best way to lower it.

-Does having COVID-19 cause other pregnancy complications?
+Does having COVID-19 cause pregnancy complications?

-Can I breastfeed if I have COVID-19?
+Can I breastfeed while I have COVID-19?

 MotherToBaby is currently conducting an observational study looking at COVID-19 in pregnancy and while breastfeeding.
 If you know or suspect you may have COVID-19 and you are interested in taking part in this study, please call 1-877-311-8972 or sign up at https://mothertobaby.org/join-study/.